rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 **CLARIFICATION**
 Any subset of a hierarchy is a forest of hierarchies.

-Note that, under certain circumstances (i.e. the hierarchy's root set is included), the subset will itself be a hierarchy.
+Note however that, under certain circumstances (i.e. the hierarchy's root set is included), the subset will itself be a hierarchy.

 <!-- ======================================================================= -->
-## strict Hierarchy/Forest of sets
+## TODO - strict Hierarchy/Forest of sets

 **CLARIFICATION**
 A setup is said to be **a strict hierarchy (of sets)**,